leogds07/hotels/README.md

 * TripAdvisor API to find the hotels' websites -> TripAdvisor was giving out only 10 hotels per request, most of the time not providing neither the e-mail nor the website

-## How to Install and Run the Project

-In progress...

 ## Credits

 I was he only one to work at this project, but I have to mention: